 To know how to recognize a roof in bad condition, a visual examination is essential.
 This will allow you to detect whether your roof covering has been properly installed.
 This examination should be done once a year in the spring or fall.
 You can have a certified professional perform the inspection, or you can do it yourself.

-Here are the things to look for during the visual inspection of your roof.
+Here are the things to look for during the visual inspection of your roof

-- Shingle Condition: if shingles are broken, missing or damaged, or if the granules covering the shingles have come off, you will need to have the shingles replaced.
+- Shingle Condition: if shingles are broken, missing, or damaged, or if the granules covering the shingles have come off, you will need to have the shingles replaced.
 Similarly, if any shingles are curling or lifting, this indicates poor or inadequate ventilation in the attic.
 The wood under the shingles and insulation may also have deteriorated due to poor ventilation.
 Your roof should breathe well through the soffits, and the air should be returned to the outside by the roof ventilator.
 The insulation may be poorly distributed or too much.
 Ventilation openings should be functional and unclogged as required.

 - Flashing Condition: Are the metal bands around the base of chimneys, roof ventilators, plumbing ventilators, and skylights properly caulked?
 Are they curved or raised?
 Are the surrounding joints cracked?
 Are these flashings damaged by rust?
 Are they properly fastened?
 Properly fastening them with screws and sealing them properly will be essential.
-If the chimney has masonry joints, their condition should be assessed.
+If the chimney has masonry joints, its condition should be assessed.

-- Roof Ventilators: The roof ventilator as well as the plumbing vent, kitchen hood, and bathroom hood should be examined.
+- Roof Ventilators: The roof ventilator, as well as the plumbing vent, kitchen hood, and bathroom hood, should be examined.
 Are they stable?
 Are they moving?
 Are they filled with debris?
 Do the valves close tightly?

 - Gutters: Check your gutters carefully.
 Clogged eavestroughs can trap water and create a backflow into the attic and under the first row of shingles.
 Are they secure?
 Are the fittings tight?
-Is there debris in the elbows or downspout?
+Is there debris in the elbows or downspouts?
 Use your garden hose to test.

-Now you know how to recognize a roof in poor condition.
+Now you know how to recognize a roof in poor condition

 Beware of the dangers of high-rise inspections.
 It’s best to hire professionals who are experienced and equipped to perform roof inspection work at height.
 In addition, these roofers know how to recognize a roof in bad condition.
 Contact Horizon Roofing for a roof inspection.
 We can determine if maintenance or repairs are needed.